PetroIvaniuk/llms-tools/README.md

 - [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable

 ## Bio & Med
+- [TxGemma](https://developers.googleblog.com/en/introducing-txgemma-open-models-improving-therapeutics-development/) - a LLM designed to improve the efficiency of therapeutic development, from identifying promising targets to helping predict clinical trial outcomes
+- [DolphinGemma](https://blog.google/technology/ai/dolphingemma/) - a LLM developed by Google, is helping scientists study how dolphins communicate — and hopefully find out what they're saying, too.
 - [AI co-scientist](https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist) - a multi-agent AI system built with Gemini 2.0 as a virtual scientific collaborator to help scientists generate novel hypotheses and research proposals, and to accelerate the clock speed of scientific and biomedical discoveries, by Google
 - [BioEmu-1](https://www.microsoft.com/en-us/research/blog/exploring-the-structural-changes-driving-protein-function-with-bioemu-1) - exploring the structural changes driving protein function
 - [AlphaFold 3](https://blog.google/technology/ai/google-deepmind-isomorphic-alphafold-3-ai-model/), [Code](https://github.com/google-deepmind/alphafold3) - an AI model that predict the structure of proteins, DNA, RNA, ligands and more, and how they interact, by Google DeepMind and Isomorphic Labs